 2. Project Description (max.
 6 pages, double-spaced, Times New Roman 12pt) including: a) Objectives and expected significance; b) Background and relation to present state of knowledge; c) Research description; d) Timeframe.
 The main body of the proposal should be a clear statement of the research questions to be addressed and must include:

-- Objectives and Expected Significance.
-Describe the main scientific challenges emphasizing new ideas addressed in your proposal.
-Briefly describe the project's major goals and their impact on the state of the field and how the proposed work relates to the present state of knowledge.
+Objectives and expected significance: Briefly describe the project's major goals and their impact on the state of the field and how the proposed work relates to the present state of knowledge.

-3. Results from Prior Wiener Laboratory Support.
-If the project PIs or the designated fellow has received Wiener Laboratory funding in the past, information on the prior award and its impact is required (one page double spaced Times Roman 12pt).
-Specify the following: name of the award identification; date of the submission of the final report; amount and period of support; the title of the project; summary of the results of the completed work, including any contribution to the development of archaeological science; publications resulting from the Wiener Laboratory award and whether the affiliation was stated in the authorship; brief description of available samples, reference collections and other related research products that have been produced and not described elsewhere.
+3. Results of prior Wiener Laboratory Research.
+If the applicant has received Wiener Laboratory funding in the past, information on the prior award and its impact is required (no more than a page, double spaced, Times New Roman 12pt).
+Specify the following: name of the award; date of the submission of the final report; amount and period of support; the title of the project; summary of the results of the completed work, including any contribution to the development of archaeological science; publications resulting from the Wiener Laboratory award and whether the affiliation was stated in the authorship; brief description of available samples, reference collections and other related research products that have been produced and not described elsewhere.

 5. Facilities, Equipment and Other Resources.
 Describe the facilities that are required to do the research, including any specialized equipment that is not available in Wiener Laboratory.
 Be specific about what resources you plan to use while at the Wiener Laboratory.
 If some experimental work will occur off-campus, explain how this will be achieved.

 6. Permits.
-Copies of permits(s) or letters from relevant authorities to study proposed materials, and copies of permission(s) from relevant excavation or project directors to study the proposed materials must be included.
+Copies of permit(s) or letters from relevant authorities to study proposed materials, and copies of permission(s) from relevant excavation or project directors to study the proposed materials must be included in this application.

 7. Curriculum Vitae including (in this order): Name and contact information; educational history; employment history; short (50 word) description of research interests; up to 5 publications related to current research; up to 5 additional publications; up to 10 presentations; and up to 250 words on relevant experience and other important activities.

 8. Letters of reference.
 Three (3) letters of reference are required from scholars in the field commenting on the value and feasibility of the project.
 Information on the applicant’s teaching ability and experience, congeniality and collegial attributes may be also included in the reference letters.
 The name, institutional affiliation and relationship of each referee to the applicant (if any) must be included in the application for the Wiener Laboratory Post-Doctoral Fellowship.
 Contact information for your referees must be provided on the ASCSA online application.
 Recommendations are due on the same date as the deadline for applications, unless otherwise noted.
 Upon submission of the online application, recommenders will be sent an automated email with instructions about how to submit their letters of recommendation.
 Or, applicants may choose to send the request at any time by clicking the "Send Request Now" button on the online application form.
 Recommenders will be asked to upload their letters via the online application system, Submittable.
-However, it is also acceptable for recommenders to submit letters directly to this email address: firstname.lastname@example.org.
 All recommendations are confidential.

 9. Expected contributions to and impact on the Wiener Laboratory and the ASCSA community.
 Description of the candidate’s proposed contributions to the Wiener Laboratory and the academic program (1-2 pages, double spaced Times Roman, 12 pt).
 Candidates who can enrich the teaching mission of the School, by contributing to seminars, colloquia, field trips or in other ways, are particularly welcome.
 The statement should also indicate any broader impacts of the proposed activity to ASCSA by explaining how the project will integrate research and education at ASCSA.